-- Fill high-priority vacancies to ensure adequate staffing. - Expand opportunities for personal and professional learning and growth for employees. - Provide training and resources for employee wellness best practices and develop a culture supportive of employee self-care. - Provide opportunities to improve diversity and inclusion for our workforce.
+- Fill high-priority vacancies to ensure adequate staffing and implement the new Alaska Region onboarding process. - Support opportunities for personal and professional learning and growth for employees. - Provide opportunities that improve diversity and inclusion in our workforce. - Provide training and resources for employee wellness best practices and maintain a culture supportive of employee self-care.

-U.S. Secretary of Commerce Gina M. Raimondo
+Secretary of Commerce Gina M. Raimondo

-Under Secretary of Commerce for Oceans and Atmosphere, NOAA Administrator Richard W. Spinrad
+Under Secretary of Commerce for Oceans and Atmosphere, NOAA Administrator

-Assistant Administrator for Fisheries Janet L. Coit
+Assistant Administrator for Fisheries

-Regional Administrator, Alaska Regional Office Jon Kurland
+Regional Administrator, Alaska Regional Office

-January 2023
+September 2023